mesg-foundation/docs/guide/marketplace/deploy.md

 mesg-core service deploy mesg://marketplace/service/8mcRi836QZZmYAvt2o7RgHdUjsvGsdnPdSHVBq25jjyB
 ```

-If the Service is free or if you've previously purchased access, the Service should be deployed your MESG Core and ready to be started!
+If the Service is free or if you've previously purchased access, the Service should be deployed your MESG Engine and ready to be started!

 ## Purchase access